MohamedSabry000/dev-naseej-calendar/README.md

 ## Install

-To try out the extension in your VSTS account, visit the [Team Calendar extension](https://marketplace.visualstudio.com/items?itemName=ms-devlabs.team-calendar) page on the Visual Studio Marketplace.
+To try out the extension in your VSTS account, visit the [Naseej Calendar extension](https://marketplace.visualstudio.com/items?itemName=ms-devlabs.team-calendar) page on the Visual Studio Marketplace.

 Don't have a [free] VSTS account?
 [Learn more](https://www.visualstudio.com/team-services/) about getting one.